asapzacy/uxscoreboard/extra_stuff/code_samples.md

     }
     ```

-  6. One last thing, the whole web app mainly relies on React Router and using `this.props.routeParams.date`, so.. whenever this prop gets updated, now `<MlbContainer />` knows it's a new date and needs to fetch the new scores accordingly.
+  6. One last thing, the whole web app mainly relies on [React Router v3](https://github.com/ReactTraining/react-router/tree/v3/docs) and using `this.props.routeParams.date`, so.. whenever this prop (url) gets updated, now `<MlbContainer />` knows it's a new date and needs to fetch the new scores accordingly.
   ```
   componentWillReceiveProps(nextProps) {
     clearTimeout(this.refreshId)